TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 Table 2.
 Results for different SM configurations.

 ### Experiment 3 OpenFlamingo
 We also compare the Socratic Model to Flamingo [[3]](#flam), a multi-modal VLM for few-shot learning, which will be explained in Experiment 3.
 It uses gates to constrain the LM with the encoded vision input, which is RPM in this case.
 As flamingo is not opensource, [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) was used instead.
 OpenFlamingo uses OPT as LM with 3B parameters.
 We see that the OpenFlamingo model struggles to understand the the problem, having lower accuracy than random guessing (1/8 or 0.125).
 Although OpenFlamingo uses a 3B parameter Language Model, which is the same size as FlanT5-XL, OpenFlamingo is not trained to handle this problem accurately.
-In the second experiment, the LLM and Vision encoders are connected to predict the answer of the RPM.

-In the third experiment, we run OpenFlamingo on the Center_single set.
-What immediately becomes clear is that OpenFlamingo, within the multiple choices, only gives the shape number 2,6 and 7 also solution.
+This could be seen by the fact that, within the multiple choices, OpenFlamingo only gives the shape number 2,6 and 7 as solution.
 Shapes 0,1,3,4 and 5 are never given as solution.
-With this notion could be concluded that, without retraining, OpenFlamingo could not solve the Raven dataset.
 Because of the high accuracy of the different Language Models given perfect information, shown in Experiment 1, Flamingo has potential to solve the Raven dataset, because it fuses an Vision encoder and a Large Language Model in one architecture.

 Table 3.
 OpenFlamingo